k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 draft: false
 tags: ["PostgreSQL", "query optimization", "database performance", "EXPLAIN ANALYZE", "SQL tuning"]
 categories: ["blog", "database", "tutorial"]
-description: "Learn an iterative workflow for optimizing PostgreSQL queries: baseline measurement, bottleneck identification, applying optimization techniques, and performance validation."
 ---

-# How to Interpret EXPLAIN ANALYZE BUFFERS Output in PostgreSQL

-As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users get accurate data because in these projects, even a second can make a difference for time-sensitive analyses.
-When optimizing PostgreSQL queries, `EXPLAIN (ANALYZE, BUFFERS)` provides critical performance metrics.
-This guide explains how to read and interpret the output to identify bottlenecks and measure improvements.
+As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users get accurate data, because even a second can make a difference for time-sensitive analyses.
+Over the past year, I’ve learned a lot about query optimization, but I found resources on this surprisingly scarce when I was actively working on it.
+Many details were obscure.
+One tool that proved indispensable is `EXPLAIN (ANALYZE, BUFFERS)`, which provides critical performance metrics.
+This guide walks through how to read and interpret the output, helping identify bottlenecks and measure improvements effectively.

 ## The Query Optimization Workflow